ethorer/youtube-crawler/README.md

 # youtube-crawler
 This outputs a text file of YouTube video IDs.

 The initial channel ID in _channelArr_ is the starting point.
-It then crawls each channel in the original channel's playlists and subscriptions and repeats the process _crawlDepth_ - 1 times.
+It then crawls each channel in the original channel's playlists and subscriptions and repeats the process until _crawlDepth_ is 0.
 Each channel is checked against a list of already-crawled channels so none are crawled twice.
 It then gets all the uploads from the collected channels.

 Run with Node: <code>node app.js</code>